What type of accounts can you manage?

 Where can I review your performance data?

-Performance data for Stolper Asset Management’s managed Portfolios is available on the Portfolios page of this website.
+Performance data for Stolper Asset Management’s managed Portfolios is available by request.

 Fixed income accounts are managed on an individual basis and aggregate performance data is not available.

 What is the difference between a Broker-Dealer and a Registered Investment Adviser?

 Stolper Asset Management’s primary business is that of a Registered Investment Adviser, although our advisors also offer services on a traditional brokerage basis.

 - Adviser has discretion to buy and sell securities on behalf of client.